 Naeem joined Watsi on April 4th, 2020.
-Four months ago, Naeem became the 5828th member to automatically support a new Watsi patient every month.
-Since then, 181 more people have become monthly donors!
-Naeem's most recent donation supported Sarorn, a mother-of-five from Cambodia, to fund a mastoidectomy ear surgery.
+Two years ago, Naeem joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Naeem's most recent donation supported Aaron, a energetic five-year-old boy from Kenya, to fund clubfoot repair surgery on his right foot.

 Sarorn is a 60-year-old mother of five from Cambodia.
 She has three sons and two daughters, and likes to make desserts and look after her family when she is not working.
 Three year ago, Sarorn had an ear infection.
 This infection caused a cholesteatoma, or an abnormal skin growth, to develop in the middle ear behind the ear drum.
 For this reason, Sarorn experiences headaches, dizziness, ear discharge, infection, and hearing loss.
 She is not able to hear others clearly, and this makes her husband and children worry about her alot.
 Sarorn traveled to our medical partner's care center to receive treatment.
 On March 10th, she will undergo a mastoidectomy procedure in her right ear.
 During this procedure, ENT surgeons will remove the cholesteatoma.
 Our medical partner, Children's Surgical Centre, is requesting $925 to fund this procedure.
 This covers medications, supplies, and inpatient care.
 "I hope that once my surgery is over, the ear infection will stop and I will be able to hear again," Sarorn shared.